-We have land purchase option contracts, generally through cash deposits, for the right to purchase land or lots at a future point in time with predetermined terms.
-We do not have title to the property and obligations with respect to the option contracts which are generally limited to the forfeiture of the related nonrefundable cash deposits.
-The following is a summary of our land purchase deposits and option contracts included in pre-acquisition costs and deposits (in thousands, except for lot count):
+We have land purchase contracts, generally through cash deposits, for the right to purchase land or lots at a future point in time with predetermined terms.
+We do not have title to the property, and obligations with respect to the land purchase contracts are generally limited to the forfeiture of the related nonrefundable cash deposits.
+The following is a summary of our land purchase deposits included in pre-acquisition costs and deposits (in thousands, except for lot count):

-December 31, 2016 2015 Land deposits and option payments \$ 9,954 \$ 6,406 Commitments under the land purchase option and deposit contracts if the purchases are consummated \$ 234,198 \$ 155,548 Lots under land options and land purchase contracts 8,462 6,318
+December 31, 2018 2017 Land deposits and option payments \$ 40,015 \$ 17,761 Commitments under the land purchase contracts if the purchases are consummated \$ 776,224 \$ 460,714 Lots under land purchase contracts 22,820 18,758

-As of December 31, 2016 and 2015, approximately \$2.9 million and \$0.3 million of the land deposits are related to purchase contracts to deliver finished lots that are refundable under certain circumstances and secured by mortgages, letters of credit, or guaranteed by the seller or its affiliates.
+As of December 31, 2018 and 2017, approximately \$25.2 million and \$8.4 million, respectively, of the land deposits are related to purchase contracts to deliver finished lots that are refundable under certain circumstances and secured by mortgages or letters of credit, or guaranteed by the seller or its affiliates.